 (+47) 482 14 617

-We welcome the Norwegian and international media to Røros and along the track in our beautiful mountain region.
-We would like to invite you to follow up on the mushers and their four-legged friends all around the track.
+We welcome the Norwegian and international media to Røros and alongside the race track in our beautiful mountain region, where the mushers and their four-legged friends race against the clock and themselves.
+We would like to invite you to the world’s largest dog sled race and this snowy celebration in our winter wonderland in the Norwegian mountains!

 Accreditation card and vest must be worn at all times during the event.
 The vest must be returned at the race office before departure.
 Travel expenses, accomodation and meals have to be paid by the media individually (except for the partner program).